Hymenocallis coronaria

 Hymenocallis coronaria, commonly known as the Cahaba lily, shoal lily, or shoals spider-lily, is an aquatic, perennial flowering plant species of the genus Hymenocallis.
-It is endemic to the Southeastern United States, being found only in Alabama, Georgia, South Carolina and parts of North Carolina.
+It is endemic to the Southeastern United States, being found only in Alabama, Georgia, and South Carolina.
 Within Alabama, it is known as the Cahaba lily; elsewhere it is known as the Shoal lily or Shoals spider-lily.

 Description and habitat

 Hymenocallis coronaria requires a swift, shallow, water current and direct sunlight to flourish.
 The plant grows to about 3 ft tall and develops from a bulb that lodges in cracks in rocky shoals.
 It blooms from early May to late June.
 Each fragrant flower blossom opens overnight and lasts for one day.
 They are visited and possibly pollinated by Paratrea plebeja, commonly known as the plebeian sphinx moth, and Battus philenor, the pipevine swallowtail butterfly.

-The plant was first observed in 1783 by William Bartram and described as the "odoriferous Pancratium fluitans which almost alone possesses the little rocky islets".
+The plant was first observed in 1773 by William Bartram and described as the "odoriferous Pancratium fluitans which almost alone possesses the little rocky islets".
 He saw it growing in the Savannah River near Augusta, Georgia.